SnehalAShinde/Spring_Boot_Project/README.md

 ## Installation :

 1. Clone the repository : $ git clone https://github.com/SnehalAShinde/Spring_Boot_Project.git <br>
+           OR
+   Download the zip

-2. Import the project inside STS/Eclipse : <br>
+1. Import the project inside STS/Eclipse : <br>
      - Open STS/Eclipse > file > import > maven > existing project > browse > finish . <br>

-3. Make sure you are in the SS_Beauty_Products directory. <br>
+2. Make sure you are in the SS_Beauty_Products directory. <br>

 4.Configure the database connection in application.properties (check the Database section for more information). <br>